EMPLOYMENT LAW

 - Alterations to benefits

 For example, there are special laws for tipped employees.
-If part of your wages regularly includes tips, the total of your tips plus your hourly rate must be at least the minimum wage requirement.
-You are eligible for overtime.
+If part of your wages regularly includes tips, the total of your tips plus your hourly rate must be at least the minimum wage requirement for your state.
+You are also eligible for overtime.
 However, the overtime calculation is sometimes different than it is for other types of workers.
+If your employer does not pay minimum wage to their employees, they could face a serious lawsuit.

 Possible Employer Violations